earthstar-project/mini-rpc/README.md

 * `http-server.ts` -- Run a HTTP server.
 It accepts `Req` objects by POST, runs them through the normal `evaluator` function, and sends the `Res` back out.

-Obviously both computers will need to have matching expectations about the `Methods` they're both trying to talk about.
+Obviously both computers will need to have matching expectations about the functions or class they're both trying to talk about.
+The client side can have a stubbed-out version of the class.

 > Note, these http examples were written with only the built-in node `http` library so they're verbose and intimidating, but they could be much shorter if we used something like `express`.

 Remember we use `Req` and `Res` as the names for our JSON objects, not to be confused with typical HTTP terminology.

 ```
+                                    (network
+                                    boundary)
+                                        |
 proxy object            httpEvaluator   |  http server     evaluator
 -----------------       -------------   |  -----------     ---------
 when a function                         |